icgrp/ese532_handouts/ese532_handouts/hw1/makefile_tutorial.md

 workflow when you can.
 Of course, you can use your favorite IDE to compile your programs, (in fact, we will be using Xilinx's IDE later in the course).
 Nonetheless, learning how to work from the command line is a great skill to have and can boost your productivity at times.
+It is great to be able to automate rebuilds so that you do not need to manually click a large number of buttons in a GUI or type a large number of commands to rebuild an output.
+It also serves to document how to rebuild the output so you aren't in danger of forgetting and needing to figure it out again later.

 With that, following is a short tutorial on using `make` to compile your C programs.
 If you know how to write a `Makefile` you can skip this section.